Our Special Interest Group

 The Specialist Interest Group has the following objectives:

-• To provide peer support and an environment in which nurses can network, exchange knowledge, and seek information to strive for best practice in their workplace
+• To provide peer support and an environment in which health professionals can network, exchange knowledge, and seek information to strive for best practice in their workplace

-• To facilitate professional development within the group by organising guest speakers, seminars and workshops in your local areas for nurses
+• To facilitate professional development within the group by organising guest speakers, seminars and workshops in your local areas for staff

 • Provide ongoing support and information for patients across Australia